alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 For calculation of metrics, model training, and transfer attacks, scripts exist that generate bash/slurm scripts to be called individually.

+**Important:** because these scripts use wandb IDs to re-access trained models, the IDs must be unique and cannot be re-used.
+If needing to re-train models, the IDs *will need to be changed*.
+In the current setup, this can be done by changing the `id_postfix` in the trainer config (see [configs](#configs) below).

 For training and attack prerequisites, see [requirements](#requirements)

 ## Calculate Metrics